NIVANorge/nivacloud-logging/README.md

 set the `NIVACLOUD_PLAINTEXT_LOGS` if you want plaintext (human-readable) logs instead of JSON.
 Default is JSON.

-By default it will override loggers to make sure that we get all the logs through our handler.
+By default it will override all loggers to make sure that we get all the logs through our handler.
 (So that everything is formatted as JSON and ends up on stdout for Docker logs.)
-This feels slightly hacky, but I think it's okay for our usecase.
+This feels slightly hacky, but I think it's okay for our use-case.
 If you need to disable this, set `NIVACLOUD_OVERRIDE_LOGGERS` to `0`.

 ```python